Yuto0609/Yuto0609/README.md

 - 👀 I’m interested in Mainecrft
 - 🌱 I’m currently learning Mainecrft
 - 💞️ I’m looking to collaborate on Mainecrft
-- 📫 How to reach me Mainecrft server
+- 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...